taisiat/taisiat/README.md

 Other times the end user was Scale’s ML ops force; I brought many internal software tools into existence, from recognizing the need to collabing with engineers to rollout.
 Seeing the impact that a single well-scoped engineer could have inspired me to become one 🌟.

 #### So I decided to do something about it!
 I found the most rigorous ⚡ and fast-paced coding bootcamp I could and learned to code.
-Building a vanilla JavaScript browser game, a Rails/React fullstack app, and a team-based MERN fullstack app, I’ve found my brain 🧠 likes this challenge.
+Building a vanilla JavaScript browser game, a Rails/React fullstack app, and a team-based MERN fullstack app, I’ve found my brain 🧠 likes coding.

 #### I'm also a human
 One who loves activities that involve elevation change.